csci338/fall2024/pages/_assignments/project01.md

 {% endexpandable %}

 ## Tasks
 Each task is listed below.
-Each student on your team has been assigned a task.
+Each student on your team has been assigned a task via the GitHub Issue Tracker, and will be completing some subset of the functionality described below:

 {% expandable level=3 title="1.
-Course"%}
+Course" id="course" expanded="true" %}
 The job of the Course class (`course.py`) is to parse the incoming dictionary into a more useable form.
 If you have been assigned this issue, please note that the rest of the app is highly dependent on this class, so the earlier you complete this task, the easier it will be for your teammates.

 #### Sample dictionary item to be parsed